• Latest

 What is good employee engagement?

 Employee engagement measures how connected employees feel to their work and their organization.
-High levels of employee engagement result in higher productivity, lower staff turnover, and better customer service.
+High employee engagement results in higher productivity, lower staff turnover, and better customer service.
 Many factors contribute to employee engagement, including job satisfaction, company culture, and communication.

 How do you promote employee engagement?